“the present form of this world is passing away.”

 Do we really grasp the meaning of these things?
 Sometimes I wonder.
 I wonder about myself as I look back at the things that have captured my attention at times, the anxiety and worries I have had about temporal things, and all the time I have wasted doing trivial things.

-By faith, Abraham when he was called by God uprooted his life and traveled to a land that God promised.
+By faith, Abraham uprooted his life and traveled to a land that God promised when he was called by God.
 If we pay attention to the story, we come to realize that Abraham never really put down his roots again after he was called by God “to go”.
-This is true even though he was called to a land that God promised.
+This is true even though he arrived to the to which he was called and promised by God.
 Why is that?

 We are not left to guess.
 We are told that Abraham was looking for a city whose architect and builder is God.
 He didn’t find it in the soil of the land of Canaan, the land that God promised and gave to Abraham and his descendants.
 Abraham knew that the God who promised him had something far greater in mind.